oladipupolamina/ABDULQUADRI_NetworkProject/README.md

 # 1. PROJECT OVERVIEW
 This project involves designing and implementing a segmented network for three departments: Students, Teachers, and Admin.
 The network requires security enforcement using Access Control Lists (ACLs) to restrict what each group can access, especially the students’ subnet.
 The goals are to:
-Ensure proper network segmentation using VLANs.
+-Ensure proper network segmentation using VLANs.
-Implement inter-VLAN routing using a router-on-a-stick design.
+-Implement inter-VLAN routing using a router-on-a-stick design.
-Enforce security rules using ACLs.
+-Enforce security rules using ACLs.
-Test connectivity to confirm the ACLs work as intended.
+-Test connectivity to confirm the ACLs work as intended.